What Are The Different Types Of Contracts?

 CONTR.ACT: SignDesk’s Total Contract Lifecycle Management Solution

 With SignDesk’s end-to-end CLM tool – CONTR.ACT – you can draft contracts and negotiate provisions in real-time.
 Additionally, CONTR.ACT offers simple eSignature and eStamping integrations for speedy and secure contract execution.
-The CLM product of SignDesk helps in managing bulk contracts, enables a smooth operation, and cut the turnaround time in half.
-The automation has resulted in significant expense savings for our clients in different types of contracts.
+The CLM product of SignDesk helps in managing bulk contracts and contract repositories, enables a smooth operation, and cut the turnaround time in half.
+The automation has resulted in significant expense savings for our clients in different types of contracts including entertainment industry contracts and contract manufacturing software.

 Contact one of our sales professionals to learn more about our contract lifecycle management with a free demo.